 Reset offsets for the specified partitions

-pykafka.partition.Partition, int OR datetime.datetime)) – (partition, timestamp_or_offset) pairs to reset where partition is the partition for which to reset the offset and timestamp_or_offset is EITHER the timestamp before which to find a valid offset to set the partition’s counter to OR the new offset the partition’s counter should be set to
+pykafka.partition.Partition, int)) – (partition, offset) pairs to reset where partition is the partition for which to reset the offset and offset is the new offset the partition should have

 Close the zookeeper connection and stop consuming.

 This method should be called as part of a graceful shutdown process.